memmaa/cock-heroine/README.md

 * Export to full speed or half speed funscripts
 * Keyboard shortcuts for almost everything
 * Probably some other stuff I forgot

+# What doesn't it do?
+There are (more than) a few things Cock Heroine doesn't do, which I wish it did, but haven't had the time to add yet.
+These include:
+* [Buttplug](https://buttplug.io/) support, to control more types of hardware.
+* More drag-n-drop UI interfaces
+* Support for 'edging' type events on the Handy
+* Ability to export beat meters instead of just rendering them inside the tool
+* Undo functionality
+* Ask to save on exit
+* Make it less glitchy and make it crash less often (though to be fair it's not terrible)
+* Fully customisable keyboard shortcuts (they're half-done, but never quite made it)
+* A list of things that gets longer every time I think about it

+# How do I run it?
+I'll admit, I haven't found a very good way of distributing it yet.
+The basic steps are:
+* Download and install Qt Creator (complete with a version of Qt) on your platform (Linux, Mac, Windows)
+* Download the Cock Heroine source
+* Open up the project file (CockHeroine.pro) in Qt Creator
+* Set up at least 1 configuration (if Qt installed properly, this should be as easy as clicking 'OK')
+* 'Run' the project by clicking the play button in the bottom left of Qt Creator
+* On Windows you will probably need to install a video codec pack because...
+Windows
+* On Linux, you might need to add yourself to the comms group in order to connect to the Arduino companion
+* Any other problems, consider getting in touch as I might have seen them before.

+If you know a better way to package and distribute a Qt application, get in touch!